Release Date: August 11, 2017

 Discerning jazz fans searching for something new to get jazzed about don’t need to look too hard, they just need to get hip to the melodic, cool, old school soul meets contemporary funk sound of saxophonist and national recording artist, Reggie Codrington.

 Reggie Codrington’s masterful blend of smooth jazz, old school soul, and elements of contemporary funk is nothing short of brilliant.
-To experience his musical flavor is to understand his popularity, and know why he is one of the most requested jazz artists on the scene today.
+He has recently completed his 2017 masterpiece titled “Against the Odds” which will be available on iTunes, Amazon, CD baby and manadaterecords.com.
+As with any jazz legend in the making, Reggie’s musical flavor introduces listners to his journey and the story behind his music.
+Ultimately they are lead to conclude that he is one of the most masterful and highly requested jazz artists on the scene today.